mukhtar-github/Complete-Node.js-Course/4-Building-RESTful-API's-Using-Express/RESTful.md

 });
 ```

-So, save and back in the browser, and head over to *'http://localhost:3000/api/posts/2018/1'*.
+So save, and back in the browser, head over to *'http://localhost:3000/api/posts/2018/1'*.

 ```javascript
 {